GreatBahram/dsa/data-structures/week05/notes.md

 <img src="assets/avl-10.png" style="zoom:50%">

-### Implementation
+### AVL Trees Implementation

-There two places that we need to take care of our balanced tree:
+There two places that we need to take care of our balanced tree are:

 * insertion
 * deletion